-A cold peace in the future is necessary in light of the history of both nations.
-And it's easy to understand this by giving one simple example:
+"And it sets to understand this by giving one simple example:

 There is still confusion, especially in India, about whether Pakistan gained 'independence' from Britain or was 'partitioned' from India, which implies secession.
 Pakistan's ill wishers use this confusion to insist that Pakistan is an Indian territory cut out of India.
 The implication being that this removed territory can return one day to the supposed motherland.
 Free flowing economic and cultural relations with India should somehow expedite this process and firmly bring Pakistan into the Indian cultural fold, as many in New Delhi still optimistically believe.
 And Pakistan's turbulent politics and the supposedly weak nationalism would play into all this.